pdidev/pdi/.github/pull_request_template.md

-# Short description of the MR
+# Short description of the PR

 !!!INSERT YOUR DESCRIPTION HERE!!!

-# List of things to check before making a MR
+# List of things to check before making a PR

 Before merging your code, please check the following: